-Kevin P. Pennington, resides in Toronto, Ontario, Canada and has served as our Senior Vice President, Human Resources and Chief Human Resources Officer since November 2005.
-Prior to joining Rogers, Mr. Pennington served as Senior Vice President, Human Resources for Agere Systems, a spin-off of Lucent Technologies.
-Mr. Pennington holds a Master of Science, Human Resources as well as a Bachelor of Science, Behavioural Management, from Shippensburg University, PA.
+James M. Reid, resides in Toronto, Ontario, Canada and was appointed Senior Vice President, Human Resources and Chief Human Resources Officer in August 2011.
+Prior to joining Rogers, Mr. Reid served as Vice President, Human Resources for Husky Injection Molding Systems.
+Prior to joining Husky, James spent almost 20 years with MDS Inc., a global health sciences company.

 Melinda M. Rogers, resides in Toronto, Ontario, Canada and has been a director of RCI since May 2002.
-Ms. Rogers has served as our Senior Vice President, Strategy and Development since October 2006.
+Ms. Rogers has served as Senior Vice President, Strategy and Development since October 2006.
 Ms. Rogers also serves as Chairman of the Jays Care Foundation and is a director of The Governing Council of the University of Toronto and iBahn Corporation.
 Ms. Rogers served as Vice President, Venture Investments from 2000 to 2004 and Vice President, Strategic Planning and Venture Investments from 2004 to 2006.
 Prior to joining Rogers, Ms. Rogers was a Product Manager for Excite@Home, Redwood City, California.
 Ms. Rogers holds a B.A., University of Western Ontario and an M.B.A. from Joseph L. Rotman School of Business at the University of Toronto.

 Ronald D. Besse, resides in Toronto, Ontario, Canada and has been a director of RCI since June 1984.
 Mr. Besse was formerly Chairman, President and Chief Executive Officer, Gage Learning Corporation (an educational publisher).
 Mr. Besse is also a director of C.I.
 Financial Corp.
-Mr. Besse graduated from Ryerson University, Business Administration, 1960 and was awarded the Alumni Award of Distinction, Business Administration in 1998 and an Honorary Doctorate of Commerce in 2004.
+Mr. Besse graduated from Ryerson University in Business Administration in 1960 and was awarded the Alumni Award of Distinction, Business Administration in 1998 and an Honorary Doctorate of Commerce in 2004.
 Mr. Besse is a member of the World Presidents' Organization, and is a past President of the Canadian Book Publishers' Council.